fcunial/String-Kernel/README.md

 # Bwtmaw

-Computes minimal absent and minimal rare words using the BWT.
+Tools for computing minimal absent words (MAWs) and minimal rare words (MRWs) in small space.
+The tool allows computing several scores for M\*Ws, and to output just those with high score.

 References
 ------------